Paul D. Callister

 Wordle of the current research environment

-Callister's most recent published articles on the topic include Time to Blossom: An Inquiry into Bloom’s Taxonomy as a Means to Ordered Legal Research Skills, 102 Law Library Journal 191-218 (2010) (download) and Thinking like a Research Expert: Schemata for Teaching Complex Problem-Solving Skills, 28 Legal Reference Services Quarterly 31-51 (2009) (download pre-publication draft).
-A book chapter, The Rule of Law and the Book as Icon: Lessons from Seventeenth-Century England will appear in Law, Culture & Visual Studies, (Anne Wagner, & Richard Sherwin eds, Springer, anticipated Jan.
-31, 2013) (download).
+Callister's most recent published articles on the topic include The Metacognitive Imperative, a chapter in The Boulder Statements on Legal Research Education (Susan Nevelow Mart ed., 2014), Time to Blossom: An Inquiry into Bloom’s Taxonomy as a Means to Ordered Legal Research Skills, 102 Law Library Journal 191-218 (2010) (download) and Thinking like a Research Expert: Schemata for Teaching Complex Problem-Solving Skills, 28 Legal Reference Services Quarterly 31-51 (2009) (download pre-publication draft).
+A book chapter, The Rule of Law and the Book as Icon: Lessons from Seventeenth-Century England will appear in Law, Culture & Visual Studies, (Anne Wagner, & Richard Sherwin eds, Springer, 2014) (download).

 Professor Callister teaches the courses Cyberlaw and Information Policy and Advanced Legal Research: Transactional Law.
 Among other service, he currently serves on the Committee on Libraries and Technology for the Association of American Law Schools, the board of the Society of Academic Law Library Directors, as a member of the UMKC Copyright Policy Working Group, and as president of IRISC.